squint-cljs/squint/README.markdown

 Currently it's being reworked to meet the below goals.

-> :warning This code is experimental and not recommended to be used in production.
+> :warning: This code is experimental and not recommended to be used in production.
 It currently has many bugs and will undergo many breaking changes.

 Goals of cherry: